npm/jobs/2018/q2/sales-engineer.md

 The position reports to the VP of Sales.
 Your compensation will mainly be salary, but with the opportunity to earn bonuses based on revenue and customer success.

-It involves some travel, but about 75% of your time will be based at our offices in Oakland, CA.
+## where we can hire
+Our headquarters are in Oakland, California, but you can be based anywhere in the USA.
+The team has members in Oakland, Seattle, Portland, Omaha, Murfreesboro, England, and Poznan.
+If you have experience working remotely, so do we.
+We cannot currently sponsor new work visas other than TN-1s, but we can transfer existing H-1Bs.

 ## about npm